The Daily Campus

-The clip was replayed on ESPN's SportsCenter repeatedly in the days following and was featured prominently on shows such as ESPN's Pardon the Interruption.
-Auriemma received plenty of criticism for his handling of the situation.
-Auriemma would later meet with Alnutt personally and apologize, and also wrote about the incident in his autobiography, remarking that he wished he had spoken to her privately instead of chastising her in front of the press.

-Board shift
+The newspaper's offices are located in an outparcel building on the outskirts of the main campus adjacent to John Buckley Residence Hall, near the "Downtown Storrs" area, at the corner of 11 Dog Lane and 1266 Storrs Road (Connecticut Route 195).
+The paper was previously located across campus at 121 North Eagleville Road, but moved to the current location in 1992.

+History

+2015–present

 In 2015 The Daily Campus switched to a board composed entirely of student voters, rather than the mixture of professionals (non-students) and students that have served on the board since the seventies.
-The decision was made after the University threatened to take away funding from the paper and the editor-in-chief at the time, with student support, agreed to the university administration's demands, citing the over $300,000 in student fees the paper is dependent upon (which account for nearly 75% of the paper's total income).
+The decision was made after the university threatened to take away funding from the paper and the editor-in-chief at the time, with student support, agreed to the university administration's demands, citing the over $300,000 in student fees the paper is dependent upon (which account for nearly 75% of the paper's total income).

-Prior to the decision, the 9-person board consisted of 7 professionals and 2 students.
-Before 2004 the board held 6 professionals.
-The board structure introduced in 2015 consists of 7 voting, student board members and an additional 5-member, non-voting advisory board made up of professionals including at least one journalist, lawyer and finance/accounting professional.